solyarisoftware/nera.vim/README.md

 ## 💡 Tips

-- Commands arguments autocompletion
+- Commands arguments auto completion

-  When using command `NeraSet` you can use arguments autocompletion (function key, labels, etc.).
+  When using command `NeraSet` you can use arguments auto completion (function key, labels, etc.).
-  When using command `NeraLoad` you can exploit filae name argument autocompletion
+  When using command `NeraLoad` you can exploit file name argument auto completion

 - **Undo labeling**

-  If you are unhappy with your `NeraSet` labelling, just undo in vim as usual, pressing `u` in normal mode!
+  If you are unhappy with your `NeraSet` labeling, just undo in vim as usual, pressing `u` in normal mode!

 - **Visual mode is always on**